pygfx/pygfx/docs/advanced_shaders.rst

             """

 For some types of blending the output struct is modified automatically, and users can influence this process.
-E.g. to explicitly set the seed for dithered blending:
+E.g. to explicitly set a seed for dithered blending:

 .. code-block:: wgsl